Rotwang9000/memecube/project_outline.md

 - Interactive camera controls for viewers to navigate the 3D space
 - Click detection on text elements to open associated information in the scoreboard.
 - Demo mode with random tags appearing periodically
-- DexScreener API integration to display latest tokens sized by market cap
+- Multiple data sources integration (DexScreener, CoinGecko) to display latest tokens
 - Payment integration (future feature) to allow users to pay in SOL for larger text size

 ## Technical Structure